bencline1/Allpix_GaAs/doc/usermanual/development.md

     adding the `modelpaths` parameter to the general setting of the main configuration (see Section [Framework parameters](getting_started.md#framework-parameters)), pointing
     either directly to the detector model file or the directory containing it.

+	!!! note
-It should be noted that files in this path will overwrite models with the same name in the default model folder.
+	    Files in this path will overwrite models with the same name in the default model folder.

 Models should be contributed to the main repository to make them available to other users of the framework.
 To add the detector model to